SHELP, Rosemarie (Schnier)

 SHELP - Rosemarie (nee Schnier)

-Of Grand Island entered into rest on January 31, 2019.
-Devoted mother of Edwin (Kimberly) Shelp and the late Elaine Marie Shelp; cherished grandmother of Grayson; loving daughter of the late John and Mildred Schnier; dear sister of Johnny (Denise) Schnier.
+Of Grand Island entered into rest on January 31, 2020.
+Devoted mother of Edwin (Kimberly) Shelp Jr. and the late Elaine Marie Shelp; cherished grandmother of Grayson; loving daughter of the late John and Mildred Schnier; dear sister of John (Denise) Schnier.
 Relatives and friends may visit the LOMBARDO FUNERAL HOME (Northtowns Chapel) 885 Niagara Falls Blvd. near Eggert/ Sheridan Dr., on Monday, from 5 - 8 PM.
 Interment Elmlawn Cemetery.
 Online condolences may be offered at www.lombardofuneralhome.com.

 Guest BookPowered by Facebook